failmap/failmap/README.md

 You can now visit the [map website](http://127.0.0.1:8000/) and/or the [admin website](http://127.0.0.1:8000/admin/) at http://127.0.0.1:8000 (credentials: admin:faalkaart).

-The environment is aware of code changes in the `failmap_admin` folder.
+The environment is aware of code changes in the `failmap` folder.
 Services are automatically restarted to reflect the latest changes.

 To stop the entire stack run: `docker-compose down`

 There is a command-line application available to perform administrative tasks.
 To run it do:

-    docker-compose exec admin failmap-admin
+    docker-compose exec admin failmap

-Further in this documentation the `failmap-admin` command is mentioned, when using the Docker environment always prepend `docker-compose exec admin` before the command.
+Further in this documentation the `failmap` command is mentioned, when using the Docker environment always prepend `docker-compose exec admin` before the command.

 To see all running components: